 Taking your career to the next level isn't just a figure of speech.
-Job leveling, also known as job classification, is a system HR and People leaders use to develop career pathways and create clear job hierarchies within an organization.
+Job leveling, also known as job classification, is a system HR and People leaders use to define a job role, develop career pathways, and create clear job hierarchies within an organization.
 Think of leveling as a means of outlining the phases of an employee's career path.
-If you have no standardization around your job levels, promotions and raises can seem arbitrary or just out of reach.
+If you have no standardization around your job levels, promotions can seem arbitrary or just out of reach.